tariful-islam98/Spring_Boot_Backend/README.md

 # Practice Project

-Practice Project is a sample project for demonstrating a Spring Boot application with features like user management, post creation, and commenting.
+This Project is a sample project for demonstrating a Spring Boot application with features like user management, post creation, and commenting.

 ## Features